AkshayTakke/ticketManagement/README.md

 <p>8.
 User experience: New users should be able to pick up the system quickly and easily.</p>

 <p>In conclusion, a powerful tool for organising projects and monitoring progress is a ticket management system like PRISTO.
 Business needs including problem tracking, workflow management, customization, integration, reporting, security, and user experience can span a wide range of implementation details.</p>

+<h1>Contribution Document</h1>

+<p>This document records the valuable contributions made by our PRISTO team members towards the development of this project.
+Each team member has played a crucial role in making this project a success.
+Here is a brief summary of their contributions:</p>

+<h3>Ved Khetle (10637125)</h3>

+<p>Ved is a skilled front-end developer and has worked on the ticket.html and dashboard.html pages.
+He has implemented the class dashboard in controller.py to handle the back-end functionalities of the dashboard page.
+Additionally, Ved has contributed to the back-end of the project by adding the dashboard endpoint to api.py.
+Ved has also contributed to the project by helping Akshay create the README.md file.
+He has provided valuable inputs on the setup and installation steps, ensuring that the document is user-friendly and easy to understand.
+Furthermore, Ved has helped to clean up the codebase, ensuring that the code is well-organized, easy to read, and maintainable.</p>

+<h3>Ujwala Kabadi (10623727)</h3>

+<p>Ujwala has made significant contributions to the back-end of the project.
+She has implemented the class tickets in controller.py and has created the get tickets API implementation.
+Furthermore, Ujwala has added the necessary API routes in api.py and has worked on the delete API.
+She has also contributed to the front-end by working on the ticket-list html page.
+Ujwala has also worked on the db_config.py file for database connectivity.
+She has created the necessary database queries to form a database and tables in ticket_mgnt.sql file.
+These queries have helped to create a well-structured database, which is essential for the smooth functioning of the project.</p>

+<h3>Keyur Prajapati (10637122)</h3>

+<p>Keyur is an experienced developer and has contributed to the project by working on the login and logout APIs from the front-end that is login.html and the back-end in controller.py.
+He has ensured the authentication and authorization of users by implementing secure APIs.
+Furthermore, Keyur has contributed to the front-end development of the project by working on the CSS to improve the visual design and user experience.
+He has implemented various CSS styles and classes to improve the overall look and feel of the project.</p>

+<h3>Akshay Takke (10623725)</h3>

+<p>Akshay has played a vital role in defining the project scope, both in and out of scope, and has documented the business requirements.
+He has also gathered the necessary requirements and has documented the setup and installation steps in the README.md file.
+Additionally, Akshay has created the project structure and has worked on the controller.py file to create and update a ticket using a single post method.
+He has also contributed to the front-end by adding the ticket-view.html page.
+Furthermore, Akshay has created the license.md file, ensuring the open-source and legal compliance of the project.</p>

+<p>We appreciate the hard work and dedication of all our team members, and their contributions have helped us achieve our project goals.</p>

+<h4>Thank You..</h4>